mshams-IE/stc-telco-churn-hol/content/labs/agenticai/README.md

-# Lab 5 - Cloudera Data Vizualization
+# Bonus Lab - Cloudera Agentic AI

-In this lab you will dive deeper into Cloudera Data Vizualization by using the output of the machine learning model to enrich your DataViz application.
+In this lab you will Explore Cloudera Agentic Studio as a lowcode / nocode way to develop Agentic AI applications.

-**Goals**

-- [ ] Enrich Data Viz application with real time model scoring
-- [ ] Add a new field that makes calls to the Cloudera AI Machine Learning model

 ![Lab 5](lab5_dataviz.png)